Horvat 'Ethri

+Damaged and temporarily abandoned during the First Jewish–Roman War, the village was ultimately and violently destroyed during the Bar Kokhba revolt, as evidenced by a destruction layer and a mass grave found in a mikveh, which contained the remains of fifteen individuals, including one showing signs of beheading, as well as broken tools and coins.

+The site is identified with Caphethra, a village on the Judaean Foothills mentioned by Josephus as destroyed during a campaign by units of the Legio V Macedonica in the area in 69 CE.

 Location

 The site sits upon an elevation of 406 m above sea level.
 It is located southeast of Bet Shemesh, within the Adullam-France Park – c.
 35 km southwest of Jerusalem, 5 km southeast of the Elah Valley and 8 km northeast of Beth Guvrin.

 Excavations

 A rescue excavation was carried out at Hurvat Ethri in 1999–2000 on behalf of the Israel Antiquities Authority (IAA) following a long-running looting at the site.
 Its purpose was to uncover the ancient remains and make the site accessible to tourists.
 As early as 2004, excavations were conducted on the site by Amir Ganor and Sari Eliyahu.
 In 2016, an additional survey-excavation was made of the site by Eitan Klein, Amir Ganor, and G. Goldenberg on behalf of the IAA.

 History

 Persian period (Phase I)

 The site was first occupied during the late Persian period; artifacts of the period include Yehud coins, a coin minted in Babylon and two fakes of Athenian coins.